bfeitknecht/vault/README.md

 > snippet-commands-obsidian: 1ms

-> [!problem] git problem
+> [!problem]- launch terminal from obsidian messes up git
 > when hotkey to launch terminal, not in git??
 > not a git directory, eth (top root) also not git
 > but if another session is active (navigate to vault or eth), git works

-problem with anki:
+>

+>[!note]- paste pdf selection as image to anki
-want to paste pdf selection as image, so it's synced to the web etc. hmm
+> want to paste pdf selection as image, so it's synced to the web etc.